Itaiboss/Greylock-/README.md

 # Greylock
 Greylock is my custom macropad that I built for fun.
-Each key and enocder can be programmed to any input or script.
+Each key and encoder can be programmed to any input or script.

 ### Housing